 Clinical Practice Recommendations

 The Clinical Practice recommendations advise testing of urine protein levels in children with Alport syndrome, starting at 1 year of age and then at least annually.
 The test is called the urine protein creatinine ratio.
 Children with urine protein creatinine ratios above 0.2 should be treated with an ACE inhibitor with the goal of reducing the protein creatinine ratio as much as possible.
 This may require a gradual increase in the dose of the medication, and may be limited by side effects such as lightheadedness.
 If a child is receiving the maximum dose of the ACE inhibitor and still has high urine protein levels, the Clinical Practice recommendations suggest starting either an ARB or an aldosterone inhibitor (the choice is up to the child’s doctor).
 Some nephrologists may prefer to use an ARB initially and add an ACE inhibitor if necessary to suppress proteinuria.

-Patients with Alport syndrome should avoid drugs that are nephro-toxic or harmful to the kidneys.
+Patients with Alport syndrome should avoid drugs that are nephrotoxic (harmful to kidneys) and ototoxic (harmful to ears).

-Hearing and vision should also be monitored every one to two years beginning in children, particularly boys, at 7 to 8 years of age and continued regularly.
+Ototoxicity: Information on ototoxic drugs can be found here.
+Hearing should be monitored by an audiologist every one to two years beginning in children, particularly boys, at 7 to 8 years of age and continued regularly.
 Hearing aids should be prescribed as needed.